 The Curse That Followed the Film

-Every crew member suffered tragedy: director Stanley Goulder was killed in a mysterious car crash in 1968; Mama Yemaya was deported in 1967 after being found with human bones; the boy who levitated committed suicide in 1973 by hanging himself from the same classroom ceiling.
-The negative was stored in a Soho vault that burned down in 1981; the only surviving print was found in Mama Yemaya’s coffin when she died in Jamaica in 1992.
+Stories of misfortune followed the production for years.
+Director Stanley Goulder died in a car crash in 1968.
+Mama Yemaya faced deportation in 1967 after authorities discovered human bones in her possession.
+The boy who had levitated took his own life in 1973, hanging himself from the same classroom ceiling used in the shoot.
+The original negative was held in a Soho vault that burned in 1981, and the only surviving print reportedly surfaced inside Mama Yemaya’s coffin when she died in Jamaica in 1992.

-The 2024 BFI restoration required a voodoo priest to bless the scanner before it would work.
-When the possession scene played, every light in the building exploded simultaneously.
-The BFI now screens the film only during daylight hours with a priest present.
+The 2024 BFI restoration reportedly required a voodoo priest to bless the scanner before the equipment would function.
+During playback of the possession scene every light in the building blew at once.
+The BFI now shows the film only in daylight hours and with a priest present.
+Whether these accounts reflect literal events or the folklore that grows around any production touching taboo subjects, they illustrate how the film’s themes continued to echo long after release.

 The Devil Who Still Walks Brixton

-Nearly sixty years later, Tulse Hill Comprehensive students report seeing a boy in 1966 uniform standing in the corridor at 3:17 a.m.
-The basement where the goat was sacrificed still contains blood circles that refresh themselves every full moon.
-Mama Yemaya’s machete, used to cut the boy’s palm, now resides in the Museum of London labeled “DO NOT TOUCH – CURSED.”
+Nearly sixty years on, students at Tulse Hill Comprehensive still describe seeing a boy in 1966 school uniform standing in corridors at 3:17 a.m.
+The basement where the goat was sacrificed continues to show blood circles that reportedly renew themselves each full moon.
+Mama Yemaya’s machete, the same blade used to cut the boy’s palm, now rests in the Museum of London with a label reading “DO NOT TOUCH – CURSED.”
+These persistent reports keep the film alive in local memory and remind viewers that horror sometimes draws power from places where belief and fiction overlap.

-Somewhere in swinging London, the devil still wears a school uniform.
-He passed his exams in 1966, and he’s been possessing pupils ever since.
+Somewhere in swinging London the devil still wears a school uniform.
+He passed his exams in 1966, and he has been possessing pupils ever since.

 - First British film to feature actual obeah ceremonies